outeredge/magento-base-module/README.md

 * Forces a 404 HTTP response for placeholder images
 * Adds preconnect headers for google.com/gstatic.com

-## Cookiebot
+## Cookiebot & Termly

   - Don't move cookiebot tags to footer when move JS to footer is enabled
   - Block YouTube cookies unless Cookiebot has given consent (*Enabled by default*)
-  - Cookie declaration template for use on cookie policy CMS page
+  - Cookiebot declaration template for use on cookie policy CMS page
+  - Import Termly generated Cookie Policy for use on cookie policy CMS page

 ## Developer Tools